MobsofFools/SectionVisibilityPCF/README.md

 Add the Section Visibility PCF control to a form (recommended: on a hidden field or placeholder).

-Configure the control’s properties:

-Target Section Name: Logical name of the section to toggle.

-Trigger Field(s): Field(s) whose values control visibility.

-Condition Logic: Equals, Not Equals, Contains, etc.

-Visible When True: Determines whether the section shows or hides when condition is met.

 Save and publish your form.